 Credit: D.P./addl.
 D.P.

 I jumped at the chance to shoot Jerry Lee Lewis playing in studio (Phillips Studio) in Memphis.
 This led to a second trip to Memphis – the Lewis Ranch and shooting a few more days in L.A.
-Jerry Lee is one of a Kind, that is for sure.
-View some of the Jerry Lee Lewis live session from that first trip and view some of the Jerry Lee Lewis documentary here
+Jerry Lee is one of a kind, that is for sure.
+Soon to post a cleaner version of the JLL live session from that first trip and for now please view some of the Jerry Lee Lewis documentary here

 I got a last minute call to come to Paramount and shoot a mulitcamera live performance with Linkin park.
 Rigged some HD lipstick cameras off the drum kit and DJ table.
 Dolly moves.
 Good show, great band.